 - Our new outpatient (Stage 1) capacity levels have been planned above 2019/20 (pre-pandemic) levels in specialties where increased capacity is required - Our plans reflect a shift from follow-up capacity to new outpatient capacity achieved through 2022/23 as a result of our outpatient transformation programme.
-In do doing, we have continued to reduce the volume of patients experiencing delayed follow-up care. - Our plans are based on improved levels of surgical productivity, adopting GIRFT standards where clinical experience/competency and infrastructure supports these ambitions - As a consequence of our cataract improvement plan, supported by Welsh Government during 2022/23, we have increased cataract operating list productivity via our dedicated operating capacity at Amman Valley Hospital to 8 patients per list - .
-Building on well established models utilising CMAT to support effective management of orthopaedic demand and cataract risk stratification models, we have extended our 'straight to test' models to the adoption of FIT testing across our cancer and non-cancer colorectal pathways, thereby reducing demand for outpatient assessments and endoscopy procedures where clinically appropriate - Services Plan
+In do doing, we have continued to reduce the volume of patients experiencing delayed follow-up care. - Our plans are based on improved levels of surgical productivity, adopting GIRFT standards where clinical experience/competency and infrastructure supports these ambitions - As a consequence of our cataract improvement plan, supported by Welsh Government during 2022/23, we have increased cataract operating list productivity via our dedicated operating capacity at Amman Valley Hospital to 8 patients per list - Building on well established models utilising CMAT to support effective management of orthopaedic demand and cataract risk stratification models, we have extended our 'straight to test' models to the adoption of FIT testing across our cancer and non-cancer colorectal pathways, thereby reducing demand for outpatient assessments and endoscopy procedures where clinically appropriate - Medium and Long term sustainability service and workforce fragility issues to be addressed via the Clinical Services Plan